The traditional favourite for New Zealand investors

 To assist you with investing in real estate, Authorised Financial Advisers from Milestone Direct can find you a great mortgage rate, confirm your cash flow and budget options are viable, and also ensure you have a solid team of legal and real estate professionals on your side.

-For a free, no obligation consultation with an Authorised Financial Adviser about how property investment can work for you, call 0508 MILESTONE (0508 645 378) or leave your details and query below.
+For a free, no obligation consultation with one of our team about how property investment can work for you, call 0508 MILESTONE (0508 645 378) or leave your details and query below.
 We'll respond within one weekday.